silentunicorn249/CipherShare/Readme.md

 ## Support

-For any questions or issues, please contact [Your Email] or open an issue on the repository.
+For any questions or issues, please open an issue on the repository.

 ---